AminUllahAyubi/HMIS/README.md

     5- open HMIS
 Usage

-    Register/Login:
+    Register ADMIN/Login:
-        New users can register or log in with existing credentials.
+        Admin can register or log in with existing credentials.

+    Register DOCTOR/Login:
+        Doctor can register or log in and has it's own profile.

     Manage Patients:
         Add, update, or remove patient records.
         View patient history and medical records.